pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/deploy-w-proxy.md

 Note that the enterprise server will be deployed behind its proxy, as will each cluster registered to this enterprise server.

+!!!
+Attention
+    Enabling an embedded enterprise server with your pachd as part of the same helm installation will not work with the proxy.
+    You can use a standalone enterprise server instead.

 Follow your regular [enterprise server deployment and configuration instructions](../../../enterprise/auth/enterprise-server/setup){target=_blank}, but for those few steps:

 - [Section 1: Deploy an enterprise server](#1-deploy-an-enterprise-server), in the values.yaml provided as examples: